Cheapest SR-22 insurance in South Carolina

 Non-owner SR-22 insurance in South Carolina

 Let’s say that you don’t own a car, but you have a license, and you’re pulled over for a DUI or your license is suspended.
-You may still be required to get an SR-22, but since you don’t have a car, you may need to get non-owner SR-22 insurance.
+You may still be required to get an SR-22, but since you don’t have a car, you may need to get a non-owner SR-22 policy.

 A non-owners policy offers the same basic coverage as a regular policy and allows you to get your driving privileges back.
 It’s even slightly cheaper than standard coverage since it has lower limits than a regular policy.